adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 }
 ```

-## Generating the ace manifest file
+## Generating the Ace manifest file
 Ace manifest is a JSON index of all the registered commands.
-It allows ace to look up the command, the argument/flags it accepts without loading all the command files.
+It allows Ace to look up the command, the argument/flags it accepts without loading all the command files.

 Generating an index is essential for performance.
-Otherwise, importing all the commands, compiling them using the in-memory typescript compiler will take a lot of time, even to print the help screen.
+Otherwise, importing all the commands, compiling them using the in-memory TypeScript compiler will take a lot of time, even to print the help screen.

 AdonisJS automatically updates the `ace-manifest.json` file during the following events.